JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

         order to extract or compute the target for that observation.

-   :param data: The object representing a data container.
+   :param data: The object representing a labeled data container.

    :param obsdim: \
         Optional.
 If it makes sense for the type of `data`, then `obsdim` can be used to specify which dimension of `data` denotes the observations.
-It can be specified in a typestable manner as a positional argument, or as a more convenient keyword parameter.
+It can be specified in a type-stable manner as a positional argument, or as a more convenient keyword parameter.
 See :ref:`obsdim` for more information.